karthiksaki/kubernetes/README.md

         Ensures a specified number of replica Pods are running at all times.
 It's a higher-level abstraction that allows you to scale your application horizontally.

 **Deployment:**
         Provides declarative updates to applications.
-It manages ReplicaSets and allows you to define desired state, making it easy to update and rollback application versions.
+It manages ReplicaSets and allows you to define the desired state, making it easy to update and roll back application versions.

 **Namespace:**
-        A virtual cluster inside the physical cluster, used to divide resources between multiple users or projects.
+        A virtual cluster inside the physical cluster, is used to divide resources between multiple users or projects.
 It provides a way to isolate resources and prevent naming conflicts.

 **ConfigMap and Secret**:
         These are used to manage configuration data and sensitive information (like passwords and tokens) separately from the application code.